- Open Source CEO by Bill Kerr

 How Sidebar Went From 0 → 1

 Sidebar, a company whose mission is to connect leaders and catalyze their extraordinary success, is running rampant through startup circles.
-Founders, executives and product leaders all across the US, Europe and APAC have been using it as their secret weapon to move their career forward.
-I would know, for I am one of them.
+Founders, executives and product leaders all across the US, Europe and APAC have been using it as their secret weapon to move their careers forward.
+I would know, I am one of them.

 But they didn’t start here.
 Every successful startup story usually begins with coughs and splutters.
-It starts with many failures and near death experiences and is followed by many more near-death experiences and failures.
+It starts with many failures and near-death experiences and is followed by many more near-death experiences and failures.

-To understand the story of Sidebar, and how they went from zero to one, I sat down and spoke with the founder Lexy, three founding members, Asher, JB and Samantha and also another two happy leaders who use Sidebar to supercharge his career, Ananda & Ha.
-Some of your may remember Ananda from our deep dive last year.
+Today’s story is a group of ragtag ex-Facebookers cum Metanites, led by their supreme leader Lexy Franklin, who decided to take on the leadership coaching space, and seem to be winning.
+To understand the story of Sidebar, and how they went from zero to one, I sat down and spoke with the founder, Lexy, three founding members, Asher, JB and Samantha and also two happy leaders who use Sidebar to supercharge their careers, Ananda & Ha.
+Some of you may remember Ananda from our deep dive last year.
 We met at Sidebar.

 Rapid experimentation

-Our story starts in late 2020, with future founder, Lexy, working as EIR (Entrepreneur in Residence) with Silicon Valley’s Foundation Capital.
+Our story starts in late 2020, with future founder, Lexy, working as an EIR (Entrepreneur in Residence) with Silicon Valley’s Foundation Capital.

-The fund, led by Steve Vassallo, is a 30-year, 869-investment, tech stalwart of the venture landscape. | ![]() Steve Vassallo. |
+The fund, led by Steve Vassallo, is a 30-year, 869-investment, tech stalwart of the venture landscape. | ![]() |

-This was where Lexy was able to put on his mad scientist hat and test a whole bunch of crazy ideas.
-With the aim of finding what he wanted to build in this next stage of his career.
+This was where Lexy was able to put on his mad scientist hat and test a whole bunch of crazy ideas, with the aim of finding what he wanted to build in this next stage of his career.
 He tested and experimented with no fewer than six ideas before landing on coaching and Sidebar.
 Check them out here.

 What was it? | Why were they building it? | Why did it fail? |